Health Chatter: How to nurture your friendships and protect your mental health

 Quality is better than quantity.
 When it comes to friendships focus your efforts on the friendships that matter most to you.
 It’s better to save your energy for two or three close friends than try to be friends with absolutely everyone.

 Try to give as much as you receive.
-Who needs the most support at any one time will naturally ebb and flow during a friendship.
+The level of support each person needs will naturally ebb and flow over time.
 When you’re having a hard time, let your friends be there for you, but remember to show up for them too when they need you later down the line.

 Make time to see friends.
 An odd text here and there is great but having a proper conversation in real time shows the nonverbal cues and body language that are missing from text-based conversations.
 If you can’t meet in person due to distance or health, then a phone or video call is a good option.